Spiral cut vegetables can make a tasty and fun addition to salads and work in place of grain-based pasta.

 For smaller vegetables like summer squash, cucumbers, carrots, radishes, and broccoli stalks, the Veggetti is an excellent tool.

 Larger and denser vegetables – including potatoes, turnips, and large zucchini – may not fit in the Veggetti as it can’t process vegetables larger than two and a half inches in diameter.

 Depending on your spiralizing needs, a cranking tool may be a better choice.

 Crank Style Spiralizers

 Crank spiralizers work by clamping the vegetable between the holding plate and the blade.
 As you turn the crank, the vegetable is forced through the blade.

 The holding plates on crank spiralizers really expand your options as you build your dishes because they’re covered with spikes that will hold the vegetable against the blades with little handling.

-For example, messy vegetables like beets are more easily spiralized in a crank tool because you don't need to handle them once locked in, and large potatoes are easy to slice into long ribbons because of the consistent pressure that is applied on them.
+For example, messy vegetables like beets are more easily spiralized in a crank tool because you don’t need to handle them once locked in, and large potatoes are easy to slice into long ribbons because of the consistent pressure that is applied to them.